Segurista

 Segurista (International title: Dead Sure) is a 1996 Philippine neo-noir drama film directed by Tikoy Aguiluz.
 The film was co-written by Aguiluz, Jose Lacaba, and Amado Lacuesta and stars Michelle Aldana as the title role.
 Segurista was screened at the Toronto International Film Festival and the Singapore International Film Festival.
 In its home market, the MTRCB did not approve this motion picture for public viewing, "X-rated", but later approved it with cuts for Philippine theaters.

 Plot

-By day, Karen Fernandez (Michelle Aldana) is a sales agent for an insurance company.
-She constantly meets sales targets set by her company and is considered as their top agent.
-By night, she covertly works as a guest relations officer (GRO), which she uses to draw her daytime clients to buy into her insurance product.
-All of her activities day and night are for one reason: securing the future of her family.
-Amidst the temptation of falling in love with her clients, Karen is focused on working hard for the money.
+By day, Karen Fernandez is a sales agent for an insurance company.
+She constantly meets sales targets set by her company and is considered their top agent.
+By night, she covertly works as an escort, which she uses to draw her daytime clients to buy into her insurance product.
+All of her activities day and night are to secure a future for her family.
+Amidst the temptation of falling in love with her clients, Karen focuses on money.

-A tragedy occurs when a night of having fun went wrong.
-Resisting the advances of her friend's lover, she flees by riding a taxi.
-But the taxi driver himself had other plans as he decides to bring Karen to a lahar-infested area and satisfy his lust on her before killing her off.
-Her death served as a catalyst for change as her beneficiaries finally receive the fruits of her labor.
+Resisting the advances of her friend's lover, she flees by riding a taxi, but the taxi driver brings Karen to a lahar-infested area to rape and kill her.
+Her death serves as a catalyst for change as her beneficiaries finally receive the payout she had collected.